triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 Analyzer will start from the concurrency level of 'start' and go until 'end' with a stride of 'step'.

-Default of 'end' and 'step' are `1`.
+Default of 'start', 'end', and 'step' are `1`.
 If 'end' is not specified then Perf Analyzer will run for a single concurrency level determined by 'start'.
 If 'end' is set as `0`, then the concurrency limit will be incremented by 'step' until the latency threshold is met. 'end' and `--latency-threshold` cannot both be `0`. 'end' cannot be `0` for sequence models while using asynchronous mode.

+#### `--periodic-concurrency-range=<start:end:step>`

+Determines the range of concurrency levels in the similar manner as the `--concurrency-range`.
+The perf_analyzer will start from the concurrency level of 'start' and go until it reaches 'end' with a stride of 'step'.
+Unlike `--concurrency-range`, the user can specify *when* to periodically increase the concurrency level using the `--request-period` option.
+The concurrency level will periodically increase for every `n`-th response specified by `--request-period`.
+Since this disables stability check in perf_analyzer and reports response timestamps only, the user must provide `--profile-export-file` to specify where to dump all the measured response timestamps.

+The default values of 'start', 'end', and 'step' are `1`.

+#### `--request-period <number of responses>`

+Indicates the number of responses that each request will wait until it launches a new, concurrent request when `--periodic-concurrency-range` is specified.

+Default value is `10`.

 #### `--request-rate-range=<start:end:step>`